turbot/guardrails-samples/policy_packs/aws/guardrails/enable_global_event_handlers/README.md

   - [@turbot/aws](https://hub.guardrails.turbot.com/mods/aws/mods/aws)
   - [@turbot/aws-events](https://hub.guardrails.turbot.com/mods/aws/mods/aws-events)
   - [@turbot/aws-sns](https://hub.guardrails.turbot.com/mods/aws/mods/aws-sns)
-- IAM Role ARN used to forward events from the non-primary regions to the Primary Region.
-You can use [enable_iam_service_roles](../enable_iam_service_roles/) Policy Pack to create this IAM role
+- An IAM Role used by the EventBridge service  to forward events from the non-primary regions to the Primary Region.
+Guardrails can provision this role for you using the `AWS > Turbot > Service Roles` control.
+The required policy settings are contained in this policy pack.
+Alternatively, the IAM role can be provisioned some other way.
+It must have `events:PutEvents` permissions to the default bus in the primary region.
+Example permissions JSON is provided below.

-  - The below permissions are needed at minimum to allow the role to forward events to the Primary Region correctly:

     ```json
     {
       "Statement": [